j-sieben/UTL_FTP/README.md

 Simple FTP client for in database use

 ## What it is
 Based on the work of Tim Hall at [Oracle Base](https://oracle-base.com/articles/misc/ftp-from-plsql) I started to build my own implementation of a FTP client for in database use.
-The work of Tim was valuable as it showed me how this can be done but it turned out that I needed a different interface and some other functionality than what Tim has done.

-I therefore decided to elaborate on the code but soon it turned out that I had to completely redesigned it in order to achieve my requirements.
+The work of Tim was extremely useful as it showed me how talking to a FTP server can be done.
+But it turned out that I needed a different interface and some additional functionality over what Tim has implemented.
+I therefore decided to extend Tim's code but soon it turned out that I had to completely redesign it in order to achieve my requirements.
 These are:

 - Ability to directly send a blob or clob from within the database to a FTP server and receive a FTP file into a BLOB or CLOB directly
-- Being able to work within a session without having to re-connect each time I want do use the FPT client
+- Being able to work within a session without having to re-connect each time
-- Ability to read a FTP directory directly from within SQL and use this as a cursor in PL/SQL
+- Ability to read a FTP directory directly from within SQL and use this within a cursor in PL/SQL
+- Searching through directory structures with SQL
+- Full instrumentation, including exception handling

 All this is now possible with UTL_FTP.
 I want to give back to the community what I took by reading and understanding Tim's code, so here is my implementation, free to use for anybody who feels a requirement to use it.

 ## How it works

-Basically you can work with UTL_FTP in two ways: With an explicit or implicit session.
+Basically you can work with UTL_FTP in two ways: With explicit or implicit session.

-You start by registering a server with UTL_FTP and provide the package with the contact information.
-If you like, you can have UTL_FTP store these credentials in a database table for you, or you can pass it in for one explicit session and have UTL_FTP discard it after the session.
+You start by registering a FTP server with UTL_FTP by providing the package the credentials of that server and a nickname for it.
+If you like, you can have UTL_FTP store these credentials in a database table for you, or you can pass the credentials in for one explicit session and have UTL_FTP discard it later.

 Here's an example of how to register a FTP server with UTL_FTP:

 ```
 begin
   utl_ftp.register_ftp_server(
-    p_ftp_server => 'FOO', -- this is a nickname under which you reference the server later
+    p_ftp_server => 'FOO', -- this is the nickname you reference the server with
-    p_host_name => '129.168.1.10',
+    p_host_name => '129.168.1.10', -- or DNS name
     p_port => 21,
-    p_username => 'FOO',
+    p_username => 'FOO', -- defaults to anonymous
     p_password => 'my_pass',
     p_permanent => true -- this controls whether the credentials get stored or not
   );
 end;
 ```

-Once a FTP server is registered, you can either explicitly create a session or just use it for a single call.
-Here's an example of how you could query a directory on the server in plain SQL:
+Once a FTP server is registered, you can either explicitly create a session or simply use UTL_FTP directly.
+Here's an example of how you could query a directory on the server in plain SQL with and implicit session:

 ```
 SQL> select item_name, item_type, item_modify_date, file_size